Big U.S. companies stay on White House panel despite climate jolt

 Cleveland Clinic Chief Executive Toby Cosgrove will also remain on the council, a spokeswoman said.

-Another prominent chief executive, Jamie Dimon of JPMorgan Chase & Co, criticized Trump's decision, but suggested in a statement on Friday that he would not step down from Trump's business group.
+Another prominent chief executive, Jamie Dimon of JPMorgan Chase & Co, criticized Trump's decision.
+The company acknowledged Friday that he would not step down from Trump's business group.

-"I absolutely disagree with the administration on this issue, but we have a responsibility to engage our elected officials to work constructively and advocate for policies that improve people's lives and protect our environment," Dimon said.

 PepsiCo Inc Chief Executive Indra Nooyi is expected to remain on the council.
 The company said in a statement on Friday that while it is "disappointed with the announcement, we hope there is a way for the accord to move forward with the U.S. at the table."